Imputation-Assisted-Randomization-Tests/python-iArt/README.md

 This project is licensed under the MIT License

 ## Citation
-If you use I-ART in your research, please consider citing it:
+If you use iArt in your research, please consider citing it:

 ```code
 @misc{heng2023designbased,